 What is your attitude towards creativity in society?

+Art is creativity in its purest form.
 Creativity is woven into everything that we see, hear and do.
-Art is creativity in its purest form.
-By making time for art, one can find relief from the tedium of everyday life and seek balance in a world unduly focused on material success.
+By making time for art, one can find relief from the tedium of everyday life and seek balance in a world driven by an insatiable desire for more.

 How do you name the artworks?

-Why don't you give the artworks a title?
+Why don't you give the artwork a title?

 Art lovers tend to view artworks through the lens of the artist; often, they are influenced by names and titles.
 By abstaining from descriptions, I allow my audience to have a subjective visceral experience.